6 Easy Ways to Eat More Sustainably

 Seasonal produce has the ability to grow without too much human assistance.
 The sun and soil do the work, rather than the chemicals and GMOs that are often added to produce that is being grown out of season.
 Taking care of your seasonal needs is important as well.
 The foods that are available to us during particular seasons take care of us.
 Apples in the fall are the perfect transition food as they help our bodies rid themselves of excess heat before the winter.
 Spring greens help us alkalize, detox and shed that winter padding.
 Watery summer produce like watermelons, cucumbers, and berries help us stay hydrated.
 Respect your body and the earth by aligning yourself to nature’s harvest.

-Challenge: Only buy what’s in season for the next week.
-A month to month calendar of seasonal produce for the Northern Hemisphere here.
+Intentional Food Practice: Only buy what’s in season for the next week.
+Find a month to month calendar of seasonal produce for the Northern Hemisphere here.

 2. Pick the Losers First:

 Everyone wants the best of everything, a natural human condition.
 When it comes to your produce though, try picking the ugly ones, instead of perfect ones.
 Everyone else will be sifting through the pile to get the most attractive looking green pepper or tomato, leaving the losers behind.
 The ugly ones are still in perfect eating condition, but sadly between 20-40% of produce goes to waste because it’s not pretty enough to sell.
-Save a vegetable or fruit from landfill doom, and by eating sustainably, be the one who helps lower your community’s carbon footprint.
+Save a vegetable or fruit from landfill doom, and by eating sustainably, help lower the drastic amount of food waste that occurs globally.
+We love the way Europe has addressed their food wastage problem, as it helps sell the less-than-perfect produce, at a significant discount.

 5. Start Your Own Garden:

-Challenge: If growing something is not in your near future, make a conscious decision to only buy local produce from farmer’s markets.
-You’ll be supporting small business owners, contributing to your community’s local economy, eating healthier and fresher foods, spending less money on groceries, reducing your produce’s food mileage, and eating sustainably sourced seasonal goods.
+Intentional Food Practice: If growing anything is not in your near future, make a conscious decision to only buy local produce from farmer’s markets.
+You’ll be supporting small business owners, contributing to your community’s local economy, eating healthier and fresher foods, spending less money on groceries, reducing your produce’s food mileage, helping regenerate the soil, and eating sustainably sourced seasonal goods.

 6. Buy in Bulk:

-This might seem counter-intuitive, as we’ve been telling you to cut back on everything.
-But buying in bulk is actually a much more environmental and sustainable food consuming option.
-Bulk food stores sell their products loosely, meaning you take as much as you need, rather than buying a standard size of something.
-Because the products are sold in open containers, the amount of packaging waste per consumer is drastically reduced.
-Bringing your own reusable containers like mason jars also helps reduce the use of single-use plastic bags that are often provided for you at these types of stores.
+Buying in bulk is a much more environmental and sustainable food consuming habit.
+Bulk food stores sell their products loosely, meaning you take as much as you need, rather than buying a standard size of something, which can often go to waste.
+This is super helpful for those who cook for small families / one person or for those who don’t cook often.
+Because the products are sold in open containers, the amount of packaging waste per consumer is drastically reduced, helping our planet sigh a breath of relief.
+Bringing your own reusable containers, like mason jars or bulk produce bags, also helps reduce the use of single-use plastic bags that are often provided for you at these types of stores.
 If everyone opted for bulk buying, we’d save more than 26 million pounds of packaging waste from going into landfills, per month!

-Challenge: If you’re a single or two-person household, buy 10 things from your grocery list from bulk stores this week (ideas include peanut butter, popping corn, snack foods like sesame sticks, pasta, rice, and buckwheat).
+Intentional Food Practice: If you’re a single or two-person household, buy 10 things from your grocery list from bulk stores this week (ideas include peanut butter, popping corn, baking soda, sesame sticks, pasta, rice, and buckwheat).

-Try all 6 challenges this month and see how easy it is to eat more sustainably!
+Try all 6 practices this month and see how easy it can be to eat more sustainably!

 Save this post for later on Pinterest